PagalBilla0701/Leaning/README.md

 spring.datasource.username=your-db-username
 spring.datasource.password=your-db-password
 spring.batch.initialize-schema=always
-With these steps, you should have a functional Spring Batch application that loads CSV files into the COPS_CUST_INDICATORS table, handling both insert and update operations and running every 10 minutes.
+With these changes, you should have a fully functional Spring Batch application that loads CSV files into the COPS_CUST_INDICATORS table, handling both insert and update operations, and running every 10 minutes.